WELCOME! ONE DAY IN A PEACE FUL GALAXY SOMETHING BAD HAPPENED... Something really totally uber bad!

 - Averted in different ways.
 Sometimes, you'll just die as soon as you hit the bottom of the screen.
 Sometimes, it does nothing but act as an invisible platform.
 And most of the time, you just go straight to the next section.

 - Color Failure: In the hearts level, your hat can be red or white depending on the direction.

 - Death Is a Slap on the Wrist: Some levels, you cannot die on.
 Some other levels let you die, but you'll always respawn.
 Most of them, dying leads to another level (sometimes dying once, three times triggers this).
 Rarely, you will be required to die in order to progress.

 - Decapitated Army: Killing the Cyber Sunfish forces the whole army of sunfishes away, stopping the invasion.

-- Easter Egg: Hang out in the level where you're a deformed green head that shoots red stuff with a bunch of butterflies around, and eventually, music from Mega Man begins to play, and a green head just appears out of no where.
+- Easter Egg: Hang out in the level where you're a deformed green head that shoots red stuff with a bunch of butterflies around, and eventually, music from Mega Man (Classic) begins to play, and a green head just appears out of no where.

 - Everyone Has Lots of Sex: With a KEYBOARD named Glenda.

 - The Dinosaur creature has one too when you start his stage... which all you need to do is go right to pass.

 - Everything's Better with Dinosaurs: There ARE dinosaurs in this game.

 - Everything's Squishier with Cephalopods: There is a squidlike character.